- $13 Billion+ Won

 In addition, our attorneys have experience representing individuals who have suffered burn injuries at work.
 For workplace burn injuries, your attorney may be able to file a claim with the Georgia workers’ compensation system.
 Under workers’ compensation, employees may recover benefits for injuries that occur in the workplace regardless of whether the accident was the fault of the employer or the employee.

-If a third party is liable for a workplace injury in Georgia, such as a sub-contractor or the manufacturer of a defective product, your attorney may also be able to seek damages against the third party through a burn injury lawsuit.
+If a third party is liable for a workplace injury in Georgia, such as a subcontractor or the manufacturer of a defective product, your attorney may also be able to seek damages against the third party through a burn wound lawsuit.